 Kyler Mulhauser, M.A. – Kyler joined the WAGER lab in 2014.
 Kyler’s research focuses on the intersection of neuropsychological functioning and addictive behavior.
 Kyler is currently conducting research on the cognitive effects associated with abstinence from alcohol and cocaine in recently detoxified heavy substance users.
 Additionally, Kyler is preparing a line of research to investigate the neuropsychological benefits of acute exercise as an adjunctive treatment during the early stages of recovery from alcohol use disorder.
 Kyler graduated from Wheaton College (IL) with a bachelor’s degree in Studio Art (2004) and a master’s degree in Clinical Psychology (2011).

-Andrew McGrath, B.A. – Drew is a 1st year student in Saint Louis University’s Clinical Psychology Program.
+Andrew McGrath, B.A. – Drew is a 2nd year student in Saint Louis University’s Clinical Psychology Program.
 He graduated from the University of Nebraska-Lincoln in 2016 with a B.A. in Psychology and minors in business and sociology.
-While attending Lincoln he worked at the psychology department’s Psychological Consultation Center office.
-Also while at Lincoln he was involved in several research labs focusing on brief interventions for college drinking, anxiety, and sexual violence examining victim’s reactions and intervening before perpetrators offend.
-Drew’s research will likely be related to previous research experiences falling somewhere within the realms of stress, addiction, exercise, trauma, anxiety, and depression.
+While attending Lincoln, he was involved in several research labs focusing on anxiety, brief intervention of risky drinking, and sexual assault victimization and perpetration.
+His current research interests include college health behaviors (e.g., substance use, diet, exercise, sleep) and higher order cognitive functions (e.g., executive functions).
+He also has research interests in assessment and gambling disorder.
+When not studying Drew likes to work on his golf game, watch wrestling (real wrestling), grill, and learn about wood working skills.

 Graduate Student Alumni: